Syria's Assad warns Israel on air strikes

 The woman's family later reported her death, naming her as Nicole Mansfield, a 33-year-old Muslim convert from the town of Flint, Michigan.

-The UK Foreign Office said on Friday it was aware of the reports about the British citizen and was seeking information.'New front'
+The UK Foreign Office said on Friday it was aware of the reports about the British citizen and was seeking information.

 Speaking to Lebanon's al-Manar TV, which is owned by Hezbollah, a close ally of the Syrian government, Mr Assad warned: "We have informed all the parties who have contacted us that we will respond to any Israeli aggression next time."